Pyramid of Sahure: Valley temple

 The entrances were connected by passages to a T-shaped hall equipped with two columns.
-Borchardt describes the room as "two-tiered" (doppelt gestaffelt).
-It has a transverse space with a narrowed recess in its rear wall containing the two columns (the top steps of the two tiers), then an even narrower recess in the first's rear wall (the bottom steps of the two tiers).
+The room has a transverse space with a narrowed recess in its rear wall containing the two columns, followed by an even narrower recess in the first's rear wall.
 The room was originally adorned with polychromatic relief, and contained a scene depicting the king, as a sphinx or griffin, trampling captive Near Eastern and Libyan enemies led to him by the gods.
-The room connects to two more rooms: a room with a staircase up to the roof terrace at the south end, and causeway at its rearmost recess.
+The room connects to two others: a room with a staircase up to the roof terrace at the south end, and the causeway at its rearmost recess.

 A relief depiction of troops from Sahure's valley temple can be contrasted with similar imagery in Userkaf's complex.
 In Sahure's scene, the soldiers are carved with near identical postures, a stark contrast to Userkaf's confused arrangement of overlapping figures.
 The latter has greater dynamism inducing more interest, whilst the former is more readily understood.
 The monotony of Sahure's scene was balanced by craftsmen introducing detail in the musculature and facial features of the figures.